 'The Last Leg' Studio Terrified When Light Blows During 'Ghostwatch' Homage

-This article is more than two years old and was last updated in October 2021.
+This article is more than three years old and was last updated in October 2021.

 Adam Hills, Josh Widdicombe and Alex Brooker were paying homage to the 1992 Halloween special, 'Ghostwatch' when the events of the much-loved mockumentary began to haunt the comedians in 'The Last Leg' studio.